amits1ngh/amits1ngh.github.io/index.md

   </tr>
  </table>

 As a side activity and a hobby, I like to do lyrical-bollywood dance and photography.
-Some of those you can find in the navigation section :)

-## Education
+## Brief CV

 Year | Activity | Affiliation
 -----|------- | -----------